 Then, you have people that suck the life out of you.
 Sad to say, they’re always getting themselves into deep situations, or are negative about life in general.
 Nothing makes them happy and if you’re around them long enough you start to agree with them.

 I remember a year ago, I wanted another dog.
-When I get bored I make impulse decisions and the word person to have around me when I want to do so would be my sister.
+When I get bored I make impulse decisions and the worst person to have around me when I want to do so would be my sister.
 She had told me that my husband does whatever he wants to so you should too.
 I remember I got mad and agreed with her and bought the dog.

 It didn’t take long to know that I made a mistake because the puppy got my dog hyper and they never slept.
 It drove my husband mad and we weren’t able to get a refund.